 Why do employers conduct phone or video interviews?
 What should you know to perform well when they occur?
 This article provides you with tips on how to be successful when you have such interviews.

-In this article, we will review seven strategies for dealing with inappropriate interview questions and preparation methods for interviews.
+In this article, we will review strategies for dealing with inappropriate interview questions along with proper preparation.